Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 Each workshop includes:

-Gentle, low-pressure creative prompts
+gentle, low‑pressure creative prompts

-Body-based grounding and regulation practices
+sensory‑based grounding and regulation practices

-Clear guidance throughout — you won’t be left guessing
+clear guidance throughout — you won’t be left guessing

-Optional sharing and witnessing (presence is always enough)
+optional sharing and witnessing (presence is always enough)

-A pace that honors different nervous systems and energy levels
+a pace that honors different nervous systems and energy levels

 No artistic skill is required.